 Where do most students attending the camp come from?

-Most students come from the Greater New York/New Jersey area.
+Most students come from the New Jersey and greater New York area.

 What is the performance level of CMI participants?

 CMI prides itself in accommodating a wide range of abilities.
 We have been fortunate to attract many high-level student performers to CMI.
 The most advanced of these students attend competitive pre-college programs in NYC and here at the Extension Division.
 Many are members of premier youth orchestras as well as regular participants in instrumental competitions.
 Students at earlier stages of advancement and training are also welcome!
 The CMI also attracts CMI is also an excellent “first experience” for students who are new to summer music camps, who desire a fun, but a productive learning environment.
 The significant number of students across age and skill level allows us to appropriately place students in ensembles with similarly matched colleagues.

 By doing this, we are able to create an environment in which students are supportive of one another’s efforts and in which one can be successful at any level of advancement.